RuchikaS2912/chatapp/README.md

 # chatapp
-a single platform for advertisement
+a single platform for advertisemen

-// Install dependencies for server & client npm install && npm run frontend-install
+// Install dependencies for server & client
+npm install && npm run frontend-install

-// Run client & server with concurrently npm run dev
+// Run client & server with concurrently
+npm run dev

 // Server runs on http://localhost:5000 and client on http://localhost:3000

-//
-Need to enable cross platform access if not provided
+//Need to enable cross platform access if not provided